nicoster/XcodeBookmark/README.md

     so it won't stop even if hit.

 ## Todo
+* jump between bookmarks in multiple files
-* use a different indicator for bookmarks
+* use a dedicated indicator for bookmarks
 * you name it

 ## Owner